myksao/country-klasha/README.md

 Automated tests have been implemented to ensure the correctness and reliability of the application.
 These tests cover various components and functionalities.

-## Additional Improvements
+## Improvements

 In addition to the core functionality, the following improvements have been implemented:

 1. **Parallel Function Execution:** RxJava operators have been used to enable parallel execution of functions, reducing response time and improving performance.

+## Additional Improvements

+In addition to the core functionality, the following improvements would have been implemented:

-2. **Cache Mechanism:** To further enhance response time, a cache mechanism such as Redis could be integrated.
+1. **Cache Mechanism:** To further enhance response time, a cache mechanism such as Redis could be integrated.
 By caching frequently accessed data, the application can retrieve it quickly without performing expensive computations or database queries.

 ## Contributing